Hamzablm/Hamzablm/README.md

 ### Hi there 👋
 I’m Hamza, a backend developer.
 Focusing primarily on the JVM ecosystem.
 Thanks for dropping by!

-- 🌱 I blog about all about JVM related stuff https://hamza-jvm.me/
+- 🌱 I blog about all about tech related stuff @ https://hamzablm.com
 - 👯 I like to contribute in stackoverflow: https://bit.ly/3idstij
 - 💬 Ask me about Java, Spring and JVM
 - 📫 You can find me on twitter [@HamzaLovesJava](https://twitter.com/HamzaLovesJava).
 My DMs are always open, so feel free to say hello!